philippemnoel/retake-lcas/README.md

 ## Publishing

-Both `dev` and `main` get deployed automatically via GitHub Actions to our respective environments on every push to the respective branches.
+Both `dev` and `prod` get deployed automatically via GitHub Actions to our respective environments on every push to the respective branches.